ARKultur/naboo/README.md

 ### dev

-A simple `docker-compose up --build` should suffice.
+A simple `docker-compose up --build` should be enough.
 If it's not the case, please read the documentation below.

 To build and run a dev version, you will need to export the data present in `.env.dev`.